Advertiser Disclosure

 No matter where you’re from, New York City is probably pretty high on your list of places to visit.
 And no matter the season, there are always magical things to experience.

-If you’re planning a trip to NYC, you can definitely count on having a great time.
-There is never a dull or quiet moment — which is why New York is known as the city that never sleeps!
-But with all the things NYC has to offer, who would ever want to?
+You can count on a great time if you’re planning a trip to New York.
+There is never a dull moment — which is why New York is known as the city that never sleeps!

-There’s a reason New York City is one of the most popular tourist cities in the world.
-Millions of people visit the Big Apple every year, and knowing the best places to see and eat will help you more fully experience the city.
+With everything NYC offers, there’s a reason it’s one of the most popular tourist cities in the world with millions of visitors annually.
+Knowing the best places to see and eat will help you more fully experience the Big Apple.
 That’s precisely why we compiled this comprehensive guide to visiting New York City.
 We hope it helps you plan your next big adventure!

-New York always meant possibility.
-Once the capital of both its state and the country, New York surpassed such status to become a global city in commerce and culture, and home to the most famous skyline on earth.
+New York has always meant possibility.
+Once the capital of both its state and the country, it surpassed such status to become a global city in commerce and culture and home to the most famous skyline on earth.

 It also became a target for international terrorism — most notably the destruction of the World Trade Center on September 11, 2001.

-Did you know that 1 in every 38 people who live in the United States call New York City home?
-Here are some more useful facts and figures to prepare you before your trip:
+Did you know that 1 in every 38 people in the United States calls New York City home?
+Here are some more interesting facts and figures to prepare you for a trip to NYC:

 Country Dialing Code Prefix: +1